gdsfactory/gdsfactory/docs/contribution.md

 gdsfactory is an open source project that welcomes your contributions.
 How can you contribute?
 You can fork the repo, work on a feature, and then create a Pull Request to merge your feature into the `main` branch.
-This will benefit the project community and make you famous :).
+This will benefit other project community members and make you famous :).

 How can you help?
 Take a look at the [open issues](https://github.com/gdsfactory/gdsfactory/issues) or add something you need to gdsfactory: